 Tear-downs and new houses in Wedgwood

 What are the values and the “visions of happiness” which we want a Wedgwood house to express in the present era?
 The values reflected in the design of the modern-era houses are based upon the fact that people are not at home as much as they used to be.
 Unlike the 1950s when many women in Wedgwood were housewives, today many Wedgwood couples are two-income.
 A higher level of home security is needed because the house is empty during the day.
-A lower level of home maintenance and yardwork since some Wedgwood homeowners now have neither the time for nor interest in mowing a lawn.
+A lower level of home maintenance and yardwork is wanted since some Wedgwood homeowners now have neither the time for nor interest in mowing a lawn.

 The Wedgwood “way of life” now means that there will be disparity among the house styles on a block: older versus brand new; small and simple versus big and expensive.
-The smaller houses in traditional form in Wedgwood will continue to be replaced with bigger, more sophisticated houses in modernist architectural styles.
+It is likely that smaller houses in traditional form in Wedgwood will continue to be replaced with bigger, more sophisticated houses in modernist architectural styles.
 While a house may be built of improved materials, it remains to be seen whether its occupants will consider the value of interaction with others on their street and in the neighborhood.